holoviz/holoviz/doc/governance/org-docs/CHARTER.md

 ## 10. Code of Conduct Committee
 The Code of Conduct Committee (CoCC) will be responsible for enforcing and updating the [code of conduct](./CODE-OF-CONDUCT.md).

 The current CoCC members are listed in the [CODE_OF_CONDUCT.md](./CODE-OF-CONDUCT.md) file in the repository.
 Unless removed, CoCC members may serve for life, as long as they adhere to the Organization's policies, including the [trademark policy](./TRADEMARKS.md), the [antitrust policy](./ANTITRUST.md), and the [code of conduct](./CODE-OF-CONDUCT.md).
-Voting members may be added or removed by a simple majority of the their fellow CoCC members.
+Voting members may be added or removed by a simple majority of the their fellow reachable and vote-participating CoCC members.
 CoCC members are expected to recuse themselves if they have a conflict of interest, and are required to recuse themselves if they are the accused or the target of the reported behavior.
 CoCC members may also resign at any time.
 There must be at least three individuals serving on the CoCC at any time, but there is no upper limit on the number of CoCC members.
 If a member is unresponsive at their listed handle for more than three months the CoCC may vote to remove the member.

 The CoCC will strive for all decisions to be made by consensus.
 If consensus cannot be reached, the CoCC will make the decision by a vote.
 In order to take action, a simple majority of eligible CoCC members must vote (eligible members do not include those excluded because of conflicts of interest) and a simple majority of the votes cast need to be affirmative.